-The third STEM Education Research Retreat will be held in Spring 2018, from 10 a.m. to 3:30 p.m. in Hardin Hall on the UNL East Campus (date to be determined).
+The most recent STEM Education Research Retreat was held in Fall 2016, from 10 a.m. to 3:30 p.m. in Hardin Hall on the UNL East Campus.
 This event is intended for all faculty, staff, postdoctoral research assistants, and students (graduate and undergraduate) who are conducting Science, Technology, Engineering, and Math Education (STEM) Research on the UNL campus.

 The goal of this retreat is to provide an interactive poster session, allowing an opportunity for participants to showcase their teaching, extension, and/or research programs designed to foster science or STEM literacy.
 Presenters will be asked to provide a brief 1-2 minute overview of their work during lunch and contribute a poster through which to communicate and engage with other attendees as part of the session.
 More details regarding the poster requirements are on the registration form.
 Tweet about your research using #unlSTEMed.

 |10 a.m. - 11 a.m.||Institutional Review Board Training Session (optional) - Discussion of the changes to the Common Rule and its implications for STEM Education Researchers: Hardin Hall, room 107|

 |11 a.m. - 11:15 a.m.||Registration: Hardin Hall, second floor|

 |11 a.m. - 11:45 a.m.||Oral Presentation from K-12 Representatives: Hardin Hall, room 107|

 |11:45 a.m. - 12:15 p.m.||Funding Roundtables - UNL awardees of STEM education research grants will answer questions about their experience with their funding programs: Hardin Hall|

 |12:30 p.m. - 1:30 p.m.||Lunch and brief introductions by poster presenters: Hardin Hall, room 107|